 Internal audit: provides some assurance

 The internal audit function was still under-capacitated during the period under review considering the size of and risk relating to the department and the PMTE.
-Internal audit is responsible for normal internal audits as well as the investigation of allegations of misconduct in terms of their internal audit and investigation service charter.
+Internal audit is responsible for normal internal audits in terms of their internal audit service charter.
 With regard to the latter, capacity in the form of private service providers has been in-sourced.

 Audit committee: provides assurance